 Move Your Money Week

 You work hard for the money you earn, so why not put your money with an institution that shares your values?
 Let’s work together to stop money wandering and keep it with those who live and work here.
 The great news is we have a wealth (see what we did there?) of amazing companies based right here in the Lowcountry to cover every need including: banking, investing, credit card processing, tax assistance, financial planning, securing loans, and more.
-View our criteria for member financial institutions.
+2022’s Move Your Money Week campaign took place in early June, but it’s always a good time to move your money!
+Here’s why:

 1. Get the same services at lower cost: National data shows small financial institutions offer the same variety of services at a lower cost and on average offer better interest rates and better terms on loans.

 2. Your money supports the local economy: Small and midsized banks account for more than half of all business lending.
 By using a local financial institution you are supporting our local businesses who create a majority of new jobs.